ton-org/ton-core/README.md

 #### How to?

-The goal is to make all functions runned at least once
+The goal is to run every function at least once.

 1. Build a coverage report